Improving Operational Efficiency by Reducing Risk

 In order to meet its operational risk requirements and streamline its processes, PBE needed an effective modelling tool and set three clear selection criteria: it had to be scaleable so that it could be expanded across the bank after the initial project; it must be intuitive and easy to use, requiring little end-user training; and it had to have a low total-cost-of-ownership (TCO), including licence structure, training, implementation and rollout.

-PBE initially used FlowCharter and Process Central from iGrafx, delivered by ProServ, to map its core operational processes in order to understand how they looked, spot inefficiencies and bottlenecks, and see how they could be improved.
+PBE initially used the iGrafx Modelling and Platform, delivered by ProServ, to map its core operational processes in order to understand how they looked, spot inefficiencies and bottlenecks, and see how they could be improved.

 The team achieved this by using iGrafx’s ‘process decomposition’ capabilities to break down every process into sub processes, which allowed them to fully understand how each one worked, as Faisal Mansour, Director, Central Operations at Piraeus Bank Egypt explained: